 - This conflict escalated when Saudi Arabia along with other Sunni Arab countries began airstrike against the Houthis in March 2015.

-- These countries were backed by the US, UK, and France.
+- These countries were backed by the US, the UK and France.

-- These countries justified this move by stating that they are aiming to restore Mr.Hadi’s government.
+- This coalition justified this move by stating that they are aiming to restore Mr.Hadi’s government.

 Who is fighting against whom?